-Life is filled with disappointments, grief, difficulty, trials, and strife.
+Disappointments, grief, difficulty, trials, and strife fill this life.
 These things have touched each of us.
 It is the human experience.
 But in the midst of suffering, we cling to a promise found in Paul’s letter to the believers in Rome:

 “For we know that in all things God works for the good of those who love Him, who have been called according to His purpose.”
 Romans 8:28, NIV

 Christians find comfort, encouragement, and hope in these words.
 And rightly so.
 Unfortunately, many of us have misapplied this well-known verse.
 Our understanding is shortsighted.
 We slap God’s promise on the current and temporal, expecting our physical circumstances to soon look “good” – better even than when things went awry.

 Do all things really work together for good?

 Isn’t that what Romans 8:28 means?
 Isn’t our commonly condensed version of this passage – “all things work together for good” – accurate?
 Doesn’t God divinely control all the events and circumstances of our lives to make things turn out great for us?

 In order to understand “all things work together for good” accurately, we must not only consider the entire verse, but also the context of the larger passage.

 In Romans 8:18-39, Paul is comparing present, earthly suffering of believers with the eternal glory to come.
 (See Romans 8:18.)
 On this earth, we “groan” or experience difficulties because of the effects of sin.
 But God has conquered sin.
 In His sovereignty, He is working out His plan to save, sanctify, and glorify those He has “called according to His purpose” (Romans 8:28-30).

 So, what is the “good” of Romans 8:28?